hanwzhang/clipmaster/README.md

 Clipmaster is a developing project so it needs your contributions to support more sites and clip more accurately.
 Configuration is easy - no previous coding experience required.

 # Features
-Supports all the priority outlets on [our media monitoring sheet](https://docs.google.com/spreadsheets/d/18mKdQzu_WDidZIYGT-Ga2HxpudCyLBTFIYQvnVMYt8E/edit#gid=0) except for <i>Bloomberg (detects bot activity very well)</i>, and other sites put into the 'site_configurations.xlsx' sheet.
+Supports all the priority outlets on [this media monitoring sheet](https://docs.google.com/spreadsheets/d/18mKdQzu_WDidZIYGT-Ga2HxpudCyLBTFIYQvnVMYt8E/edit#gid=0) except for <i>Bloomberg (detects bot activity very well)</i>, and other sites put into the 'site_configurations.xlsx' sheet.

 * Extracts the desired text content; <b>blocks ads, subscription messages, and multi-media</b>
 * Extracts title, author, outlet